jcastillo2nd/flask_flatearth/README.rst

 Some todo items include:

-* Extension Interface
-  Provide an extension interface into the flask_flatearth project.
-Some of the other TODO items may directly benefit from this type of architecture.

-* AuthorListingPage
-  This ContentPage object would be used to list all the others and require an `authors.html` template.
+* Docs on the mechanism by which the system works including:

+  - The core generator concepts

+  - The extension concepts

+  - The context available within the template

+  - Real examples

+* Clean up logging to leverage info, warn, error and multiple levels of debug

-* Site map
+* Site map extension
-  This would generate a sitemap XML file.
+  This would generate a sitemap file with various options for formats.

-* Atom Feed
+* Atom Feed extension
   This would generate an atom feed for the site.

-* RSS Feed
+* RSS Feed extension
   This would generate an rss feed for the site.

 * reST generator
   A Generator capable of reading reST files.

-Update the module and package this as an actual Flask extension ( including setup.py ).
+* Update the module and package to support functioning as an actual Flask extension ( including setup.py and real tests ).